 Even if these activities are not critical to your processes, it shows that they understand the importance of a well-optimized sales process.

-Having ambition is an attractive trait in potential candidates. but being open to learning is even more important—especially if a rep is shifting to a new industry or product category.
+Having ambition is an attractive trait in potential candidates and that should be clear on any sales resume.
+But being open to learning is even more important, especially if a rep is shifting to a new industry or product category.